Swedish intervention in the Thirty Years' War: Frankfurt

 As a result of this manoeuvre Tilly was placed in a difficult position.
 He wanted to go straight ahead towards Mecklenburg, but if he left only the reserve he had in the Landsberg country (8,000 men), then he feared that Horn would push these reserves out of Landsberg and establish the Swedes on the Warta river.
 Inversely, if he stayed here to protect the Warta line (which if opened would give the Swedes free access into the hereditary lands of the Austrian emperors), then the Swedish would have an easy time of marching into Mecklenburg over the Havel and relieving the siege at Magdeburg.
-Tilly deemed it important to take Magdeburg, as taking it would be an impressive moral victory over the Swedes and, he thought, it would keep the Protestant powers of Germany cowed.
+Tilly deemed it important to take Magdeburg, as taking it would be an impressive morale victory over the Swedes and, he thought, it would keep the Protestant powers of Germany cowed.
 Additionally, Maximilian I, Duke of Bavaria was pressuring him from Dresden to strike a decisive blow by taking this city.
 Strategically, he wanted to ensure that Demmin wasn't taken.
 Since the Swedes had all the towns that were on the most direct route between Frankfurt and Demmin, he made a circuit to the south.
 This allowed him to simultaneously move towards his objective and at the same time ensure the siege of Magdeburg continued by quickly gaining a secure footing on the Havel from which he could prevent the Swedes from relieving Magdeburg.
 However, in addition to making this indirect route, he had to march through the Electorate of Brandenburg as tenderly as possible.
 As Brandenburg had not declared for either side, it still retained a neutrality, but only in the technical sense.
 Enough so that Tilly could demand to march through the Electors territory, but sought to alleviate the worst of the enmity this might arouse in the elector by avoiding his capital, Berlin.
 After making this "tender" march, he finally arrived in Neuruppin.
 As the Havel was behind him, he had achieved one of his objectives, that of keeping Magdeburg safe.
 However, from this position he now marched north in order to help relieve Demmin.

 However, Tilly was not able to come to the support of his subordinate in time.
 After two days of sitting before the city, Savelli believed that he could not hold Demmin, and surrendered on condition of his army not serve in Pomerania and Mecklenburg for three months.
 This city was well stored, as it had anticipated holding out for a while against a Swedish siege.
 However, as the city was given up after only two days, the Swedes gained all of the provisions.
 Among the baggage that was discovered, which as per the agreement was to be returned to the Imperials, were the possessions of a Quinti Del Ponte, a man who had served under the Swedish but was paid to betray them and then deserted.
 The king was asked what he would like to do with him, but he stated that he had no intention of taking petty revenge.